chatox/networks-science-course/practicum/ps04_networks_from_text.md

     writer.writerow([mentioned1, mentioned2, weight])
 ```

+[**DELIVER**] Include this CSV file in the zip file containing your deliverable.

 # 4. Open the undirected co-mention network in Cytoscape

-Open the `EstamosPorTi-CoMentions.csv` file in Cytoscape.
+Open the `EstamosPorTi-co-mentions.csv` file in Cytoscape.

 Style the network so that line widths are larger for edges with large weights, and node sizes are larger for nodes with large degrees.
 Remember you need to run the network analyzer first.